n64blog/n64blog.github.io/_games/diddy-kong-racing.md

 aka: ""
 boxart: /assets/boxart/diddy-kong-racing.jpg
 ---
-Diddy Kong and his friends are planning to race around the island for a bit of fun -- or, at least, they were until an evil intergalactic pig-wizard turned up to spoil it all.
+Diddy Kong and his friends are planning to hold a racing tournament around the island owned by Timber the Tiger's parents.
+Or at least they were until an evil intergalactic pig-wizard turned up to spoil it all.

 Released just in time for Christmas in 1997, Diddy Kong Racing was a massive success for then Nintendo second-party, Rare.